Waverly Station Renewal, United Kingdom

 Facilities

 A travel centre in the main concourse provides ticketing and information services.
-Other facilities include telephones, car-hire, cash and currency exchange bureau, photo booths, Wi-Fi, toilets and baby changing rooms, lost and found counter, excess baggage counter, trolley points which provide luggage trolleys, and food, drink and shopping outlets.
+Other facilities include telephones, car-hire, cash and currency exchange bureau, photo booths, Wi-Fi, toilets and baby changing rooms, a lost and found counter, an excess baggage counter, trolley points which provide luggage trolleys, and food, drink and shopping outlets.

 A lift is available from the foot bridge to the main concourse and platforms 1, 8, 9, 10, 11 and 20.